 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-According to Denver Children's Advocacy Center's Audited Financial Statements for the year ended December 31, 2012:
+The following information is based on Denver Children's Advocacy Center's Audited Financial Statements for the fiscal year ending Monday, December 31, 2012.

 This report is not to be used for fund raising or promotional purposes.